What is ErrImagePull / ImagePullBackOff?

 The image below shows examples of how each of these messages appears in the Events output.

-Step 3: Troubleshoot
+Step 3: Troubleshoot and resolve

 If the error is